Using the Sortino Ratio to Boost Portfolio Performance

 The Sharpe Ratio tends to overestimate risk by including positive returns, whereas the Sortino Ratio provides a clearer picture of the risk associated with negative returns.
 This distinction is crucial for risk-averse investors.

-7 Steps to Professional Stock Portfolio Managment
+7 Steps to Managing Your Stock Portfolio Like a Pro

 Use in Investment Strategies